List of The Inbetweeners characters: Neil Sutherland

 Neil's middle name is revealed to be Lindsay in a deleted scene from series 3, at his 18th birthday party.

 Neil has an attractive older sister, Katie, whom the boys stare at when visiting Neil's; however, he usually does not get angry or offended by the attention like Will does about his mother Polly, more likely because he is oblivious and laid-back.
-His father is often shown to be exasperated by Neil's ignorance and constantly says in an unimpressed tone "Neil!".
-Recurring jokes are that despite his lack of intelligence, Neil tends to be right about meaningless facts and that he sometimes gets with girls whom Will is pursuing.
-Neil sometimes hooks up with much older, unattractive women – he is shown to be surprised when he thinks Karen is pregnant because she told him that she could not have any more children.
-In the Inbetweeners Movie Neil similarly gets with a middle-aged dinner lady.
+His father is often shown to be exasperated by Neil's ignorance and on occasion, in an unimpressed tone, remarks "Neil!", or "Oh, Neil!".
+Other recurring gags include often being correct when it comes to meaningless facts and displaying moments of wisdom despite his dim-wittedness.
+Neil sometimes hooks up with much older women – he is shown to be surprised when he thinks Karen is pregnant because she told him that she "could not have any more children".

+Despite multiple flings throughout the series, Neil is never in a committed relationship until the first film, with a girl named Nicole.
+However, he cheats on her with older women while on holiday, justifying this through nonsensical "ethics".
+He then begins a relationship with Lisa, a girl who shares with him these same "ethics" as well as his laid-back nature; he lies to her that he has been dumped by Nicole, only to have to run away when he sees her waiting for him at the airport on his return.